Gong vs. Chorus: Which Is Better?

 AI agents take different approaches

-Both Gong and ZoomInfo have invested in AI agents, but their designs reflect different priorities.
+Both Gong and ZoomInfo have invested heavily in AI agents, but their designs reflect different data foundations.

-ZoomInfo also supports the Model Context Protocol (MCP), allowing external AI agents to query ZoomInfo's data directly.
+ZoomInfo also supports the Model Context Protocol (MCP), allowing external AI agents to query ZoomInfo's data and intelligence directly.
+For RevOps and GTM engineering teams building custom AI workflows, this means ZoomInfo's data becomes accessible without custom ETL pipelines or integration development.

 Coaching and enablement comparison

-Sales coaching is a strength for both Gong and Chorus, though they approach it differently.
+Sales coaching is a genuine strength for both Gong and Chorus, though they approach it differently.

-For teams that view coaching as a core workflow (not just a feature), Gong's Enable module provides a more complete system.
-For teams that need coaching connected to B2B data and prospecting workflows, Chorus's integration with ZoomInfo keeps everything in one ecosystem.
+For teams that view coaching as a core workflow and want the full closed loop from practice to performance measurement, Gong's Enable module provides the more complete system.
+For teams that need coaching connected to prospecting data, buying committee intelligence, and the ability to act on coaching insights across the full GTM motion, Chorus within the ZoomInfo platform keeps everything in one ecosystem.

 Pricing: Both are enterprise-priced, but ZoomInfo offers a free entry point